James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 And Moment of Contact covered a UFO, an alleged UFO crash that took place in Vargina, Brazil in 1996.

-every time I start a new project, I sort of do broad strokes of concepts of what I want to cover, cases I want to go investigate.
+every time I started a new project, I started to do broad strokes of concepts of what I want to cover, cases I want to go investigate.

 And he was quite cross with me.